Sure, you know how to read.

 - What makes each piece unique?

 Share your takeaways, hear what others thought of the works, begin to see how the techniques might enliven your own writing.
 You’ll leave each call with new insights.
 And if you can’t make a scheduled call, don’t worry.
 I’ll record them for you.

-Listen in to a bit of one Weekly What discussion we had earlier this year.
+Listen in to a bit of one Weekly What discussion we had last year.
 The writers on the call—some of the participants in my Writing Unbound course—gave me permission to release this excerpt.

 Are you struggling to find your writer’s voice?

 Read Like a Writer can help you with that, too.
 As you read pieces by a diverse group of writers, I’ll encourage you to emulate their style from time to time.
 Yes, on purpose.
 As in this writing prompt:

 One sure-fire way to shake loose your own writing style is to write the same piece in three or four different styles—waiting a day or so between each one.
 And then write it again as yourself.

 And there’s more where that came from: a year’s worth of writing prompts, in fact.